munyari/machine-learning/projects/capstone/proposal.md

 ### Problem Statement

 My problem is to identify how aid from the government to universities influences graduation rates, and student debt.
-Specifically, I want to investigate whether state and federal governments can increase completion rates or decrease student loan burdens without increasing their overall spending on tertiary education.
+Specifically, I want to build a model to predict graduation rates and tuition costs for students from the various levels of aid spending that an institution receives from the government.
+This will help me to understand in which situations government aid programs are most useful.
+My problem is one of regression -- I want to find the function that maps various types of government-funded financial aid to graduation rates and tuition costs, if one exists.

 ### Datasets and Inputs

-I will use the [Delta Cost Project Database][delta].
+I will use the Delta Cost Project Database[^delta].
 This extensive dataset includes 215,613 records, one for each institution of higher education for each academic year from 1987 to 2012.
 It also has 974 variables, which include details such as enrollment, graduation numbers and rates, student financial aid